FAQs for Members

 A. Notify Employer Services regarding your out-of-state address.

-You also have access to First Health Network, a mainland network of providers, and one of the nation's largest and most respected national PPO networks.
-Selecting a First Health Network participating provider is a benefit to you and provides a significant cost saving over a non-participating provider.
+You also have access to UnitedHealthcare's Options PPO Network, a mainland network of providers, and one of the nation's largest and most respected national PPO networks.
+Selecting a UnitedHealthcare participating provider is a benefit to you and provides a significant cost saving over a non-participating provider.

 A. The following are considered eligible dependents: